 Google Shopping ads, also known as Product Listing Ads (PLA), are the ads that appear above organic search in google in the share of a tile with product image, price, and store.
-PLAs were launched in 2010 and have been growing in popularity ever since becoming an important part of many leading brands’ strategies.
+PLAs were launched in 2010 and have been growing in popularity ever since becoming an essential part of many leading brands’ strategies.

 These ads are great for eCommerce optimisation because they stand out in search results, and show well on mobile and in image searches.
 They serve as a useful layer of your marketing strategy driving awareness and credibility.
-You still pay per click and manage them through your AdWords dashboard like the rest of your PPC ads, but their other attributes are distinctly different.
+You still pay per click and manage them through your AdWords (now Google Ads) dashboard like the rest of your PPC ads, but their other attributes are distinctly different.

 Benefits of Google Shopping Ads